prebid/prebid.github.io/prebid-server/features/pbs-uscustomlogic.md

 ### JsonLogic Data Fields

 {: .alert.alert-info :}
 Tip: Scroll down to the example to see what a JsonLogic rule (the `restrictIfTrue` field) looks like.
+The config only needs to contain the JsonLogic rule -- the module will create the JsonLogic data from the GPP string.

 The way [JsonLogic](https://jsonlogic.com) works is that you supply two JSON objects: